Omaha System Board of Directors

 Pam coordinates learning activities and trains new field staff in software and Omaha System use.
 She is responsible for the day-to-day maintenance of the software application and communication with their software vendor.
 The Maine application is currently used by approximately 70 geographically diverse staff, representing field PHNs, management and clerical users.
 Pam aggregates and analyzes ongoing Omaha System and other organizational data to communicate program effectiveness for the benefit of public health partners and ongoing program quality assurance.
 This includes leadership responsibilities for ensuring the accuracy of the data, and providing reports to numerous internal and external groups.
 Pam has shared Maine’s Omaha System implementation and data utilization experiences in a variety of forums including nursing informatics publications, American Public Health Association’s Annual Meetings, University of Maryland’s Summer Institute of Nursing Informatics, and Omaha System International Conferences.
 Pam contributed to the 2005 Omaha System book and has served on the Omaha System Board of Directors since 2005.

 Karen is a health care consultant.
-She was employed at the Visiting Nurse Association of Omaha, Omaha, Nebraska from 1978-1993 where she was the principal investigator of the Omaha System research.
-Since 1993, she has offered consultation services to prospective, new, and experienced multidisciplinary Omaha System users in practice and academic settings nationally and globally.
-Karen is also a consultant to software developers and companies.
-She has served as a visiting scholar and speaker in more than 20 other countries.
+She was employed at the Visiting Nurse Association of Omaha, Omaha, Nebraska from 1978-1993 where she was the principal investigator of Omaha System research.
+Since 1993, she has offered consultation services to prospective, new, and experienced interprofessional Omaha System users and software developers nationally and globally.
+Karen has served as a visiting scholar and speaker in more than 21 other countries.

 Karen’s practice includes documentation, information management, outcomes measurement, and dissemination of the Omaha System.
 She provided testimony for federal meetings and the Institute of Medicine.
 In 2008, she was included in the American Medical Informatics Association-Nursing Informatics Working Group's Nursing Informatics History Project.
 She received the MNRS Informatics Section Distinguished Researcher Award, and alumni awards from Methodist Hospital School of Nursing and the University of Iowa.
 In 2010, she received the Ruth B. Freeman distinguished career award from the Public Health Nursing Section of the American Public Health Association.
 Karen is the author of the 2005 Omaha System book, 5 more books, more than 100 articles and chapters, and 70 editorials.
-She participated in the translation of a previous Omaha System book into Japanese.
 She conducts workshops, and is a co-developer of the Omaha System Web site.
 Since 2001, she has been the chair of the Omaha System Board of Directors, and the lead co-chair of the Omaha System International Conferences.

-Karen is an assistant professor at the University of Minnesota School of Nursing.
-Her expertise is in public health nursing and nursing informatics.
-She is the director of the Omaha System Partnership for Knowledge Discovery and Health Care Quality.
-Karen’s cutting-edge research employs diverse methods including theory-based analysis, data mining and longitudinal analysis with the goals of improving practice quality and population health.
-She has disseminated her research and related activities through numerous national and international publications and presentations.
+Karen is an associate professor at the University of Minnesota School of Nursing where she teaches and conducts research.
+She is the director of the Omaha System Partnership within the University of Minnesota Center for Nursing Informatics.
+This practice-based research network employs standardized data to inform health care quality questions.
+Karen’s cutting-edge research employs diverse methods including visualization, theory-based analysis, data mining and longitudinal analysis with the goals of improving practice quality and population health.

-Suzanne is the Community Health Director of the Kitsap County Health District.
-She is also adjunct faculty at Olympic College’s RN to BSN nursing program, and clinical faculty at University of Washington’s Psychosocial and Community Health Nursing.
+Suzanne is the Community Health Director of the Kitsap Public Health District.
+She is also adjunct faculty at Olympic College’s RN to BSN nursing program, and clinical faculty at the University of Washington School of Nursing.
 In 2003, Suzanne was one of the leaders who initiated adoption of the Omaha System to measure outcomes in local public health departments throughout Washington.
 In 2006, she led the successful implementation of the Omaha System and electronic documentation in her county’s Parent Child Health and HIV/AIDS Case Management programs.

 Judy is an independent health care consultant and a licensed Clinical Nurse Specialist in community health nursing in the state of California.
 She works with agencies, groups, and software developers using computerized Omaha System-based documentation.